godwokenrises/godwoken-doc/docs/faq.md

 ----

-### Getting the transaction completed faster
+### Instant Finality: Getting the transaction completed faster

-Q: The average block confirmation interval on Godwoken is 30s or more, yet I would like to have my transactions completed more quickly, what should I do to make this happen?
+Q: The average block interval of Godwoken is defined by [block_interval_secs](https://github.com/godwokenrises/godwoken/blob/v1.14.0/crates/config/src/config.rs#L184-L185), which is set to 8s by default.
+If I want to have my transactions completed more quickly, what should I do to make this happen?

-A: This can be done with the Godwoken instant finality feature.
-Instant finality is a feature of Godwoken aimed at return to users an Ethereum-like receipt of the transaction, giving users a faster way to verify the status of the transaction before it goes on-chain.
+A: This can be done with the Godwoken's instant finality feature.
+Godwoken provides a faster way to confirm transactions.
+Once a transaction is verified in the mem-pool, the instant transaction receipt will be generated immediately.

-To utilise this feature, simply send the transaction and obtain forthwith the [`eth_getTransactionReceipt`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_ gettransactionreceipt) transaction receipt will suffice.
+To utilize this feature, please refer to https://github.com/godwokenrises/godwoken/blob/v1.14.0/web3/docs/addtional-feature.md#instant-finality

-Godwoken average block confirmation interval can be viewed at:
+Godwoken's average `block interval seconds` can be viewed at:
 - Avg.
 Block Time of Godwoken testnet_v1: https://v1.testnet.gwscan.com/
 - Avg.
 Block Time of Godwoken mainnet_v1: https://v1.gwscan.com/